-Now that spring (and allergy season) are both well on their way, the first instinct might be to buck up on antihistamines.
-Pollen and allergens can really suck the joy out of springtime, keeping otherwise active individuals cooped up indoors to avoid the unbearable sinus headache that comes with an afternoon bike ride in the park.
+Pollen and allergens can really suck the joy out of a season, keeping otherwise active individuals cooped up indoors to avoid the unbearable sinus headache that comes with an afternoon bike ride in the park.
 The good news is that there are multiple ways to prevent allergy symptoms from invading everyday life and hindering outdoor activities during this time of year.

 Read on for a few easy ways to silence the sneezing this allergy season and get outside for some well-deserved playtime.